primitivefinance/arbiter-template/README.md

 # Arbiter Template

 Minimal template for simulating contracts with arbiter.
-This template is used by the `arbiter init` command when starting new simulations.
-This template provides a framework for performantly simulating Agent Based Models (ABM) with evm parity.
-In this model you can think of any things that happens as an action of an agent.
-Agents can own keys and externally owned accounts, they can interact with each other and they can interact with smart contracts.
+This template provides an example of how to build Agent-Based Models (ABM) with evm parity.
+In this model, you can think of anything that happens as a *behavior* of an agent.
+Agents can have externally owned accounts (EOAs), interact with each other, and interact with smart contracts.

-This repository has some example agents including a [`TokenAdmin`](src/agents/token_admin.rs), [`BlockAdmin`](src/agents/block_admin.rs), and [`CounterAgent`](src/agents/counter_agent.rs) which their own functionality and responsibilities.
-We also give an example of [how to parametarize your simulations](src/settings/mod.rs) with a configuration file containing different price paths and price path parameters.
-These can be played with to see how the simulation changes.
-Furthermore we provide an [api to batch simulations](src/simulations/mod.rs) and run them in parallel.
-This is useful for running many simulations with different parameters.
+This repository has an example behavior [`Incrementer`](src/bahaviors/incrementer.rs).
+The current design philosophy is that the user should only ever have to build agent behaviors implementing the [`Behavior`](https://github.com/primitivefinance/arbiter/blob/fe6b556d715d641aa9378ae20560629ec6ba5b43/arbiter-engine/src/machine.rs#L73) trait.
+In this example, the `Incrementer` behavior is configured with a [config file](https://github.com/primitivefinance/arbiter-template/blob/main/configs/example.toml).
+Configuring behaviors with a config file is a design choice we made to enable versatile parameterization at runtime as opposed to compile time.

 ### Prerequisites